-For offline tariffs, the billing information will be transferred to you via XDR files (SSH).
+For offline tariffs, the billing information in the form of CDRs will be transferred to you via a dedicated WS API.
 A Rated CDR is generated for each call with Offline a tariff or each event per call with Offline B tariff and contains all necessary data to invoice the customer: who has called when, whom (service number), how long and at what costs.
 The Rated CDR substitutes the calculation of the bill by the CDP-TSP because it contains the calculated costs according to the concerned tariff parameters.

 For more than 20 years, Teldas has been offering numbering services to operators in Switzerland.
 You are a company in need of routing communications to the correct carrier in Switzerland?
 You would like to port numbers from another operator or implement into your network Swiss Service Numbers ?
 Teldas will provide you with these services.

 First founded as an association ("Verein Nummerportabilität") in 1999 by 7 founding members (Swisscom, Orange, diAx, MCI-WorldCom, multilink, Colt, sunrise) to support the introduction of Number Portability in Switzerland in March 2000, it was migrated in April 2003 into a company ("Teldas GmbH"), after the integration of the INA service in September 2001.

 The Teldas GmbH shareholders are Salt Mobile SA, Sunrise GmbH and Swisscom (Schweiz) AG.